FAIRmat-NFDI/pynxtools-apm/README.md

 # Getting started
-[A getting started tutorial](https://github.com/FAIRmat-NFDI/pynxtools-apm/tree/main/examples) is offered that guides you how to use the apm reader for converting your data to NeXus from a Jupyter notebook.
-Note that not every combination of supported file formats and input for the parser allows to fill required and recommended fields and attributes of the NXapm application definition.
+[A getting started tutorial](https://github.com/FAIRmat-NFDI/pynxtools-apm/tree/main/examples) is offered that guides you how to use the apm reader for converting your data to NeXus using a Jupyter notebook.
+That notebook details also the commands how to convert data via command line calls.
+Note that not every combination of input from a supported file format and other, typically electronic lab notebook, input for the parser allows filling the required and recommended fields and attributes of the NXapm application definition.
 Therefore, you may need to provide an ELN file that contains the missing values in order for the validation step of the APM reader to pass.

 # Contributing